Uli Jon Roth: Solo career

-Sky guitars
+Sky Guitars

 Roth commissioned construction of custom guitars with additional frets from luthier Andreas Demetriou in the 1980s.
 Roth has had five of these "Sky" guitars made.
 To be able to emulate the high notes of a violin, all of the Sky Guitars have more frets than a typical electric guitar.
 The first Sky Guitar (used on the album Beyond the Astral Skies) had 30 frets.
 Later versions of the Sky Guitar overcame the problem of the higher register frets becoming too narrow by widening the frets by whole steps for the highest notes.
-In an April 2001 Guitar Player magazine interview Roth reported that the guitars are either fretless above the 30th fret, or have whole step fret spacing above the 27th fret, with 35 effective (half step) frets.
+In an April 2001 Guitar Player magazine interview, Roth reported that the guitars are either fretless above the 30th fret or have whole step fret spacing above the 27th fret, with 35 effective (half step) frets.
 All of the Sky Guitars with frets have scalloped fretboards.
 The Sky Guitar's pickups are custom 4-coil humbuckers, made by John Oram, with one guitar having an Oram pickup hidden under the 24th fret.
 For a time, Roth used a Framus Dragon amplifier, although currently he promotes Blackstar Artisan 100 & Series One 200 Watt heads.
-He has also used a stalk mounted Vibesware guitar resonator (sustainer) to introduce infinite sustain as on the instrumental Benediction on his Under A Dark Sky album.
+He has also used a stock-mounted Vibesware guitar resonator (sustainer) to introduce infinite sustain as on the instrumental Benediction on his Under A Dark Sky album.
 Dean Guitars produced 25 Custom Sky Guitars based on Roth's custom models with six and seven strings in 2011.